screaminglineage/rss-down-rules/README.md

 ## TODO
 - Look into refreshing the API token when it expires
+- Customize save location for the `token.json` file
 - Implement auto detection of save path for both Linux and Windows
     - detect `$USER` directory for both
 - maybe customize more features of the RSS feed generated